 Bressay Public Hall (for bookings call 820200)

 Regular local events held in the Hall include Sunday Teas, fish and chip supper nights, concerts and the annual Garden and Produce show.
 Badminton and 500 (a card game popular in Shetland) are played regularly in the evenings and there is a weekly youth club.
-Check local posters and press for information.
+Check local posters and press for information, as well as their Facebook page.

 There are public toilets at the ferry terminal and at the Speldiburn Cafe.